-With the help of our medical partner, Burma Children Medical Fund, Paw will undergo surgery to reset her fractured bones and ensure proper healing.
-The procedure is scheduled for March 7 and will cost $1,500.
-Receiving this procedure will allow Paw to heal properly and learn to walk.
+Fortunately, with the help of our medical partner, Burma Children Medical Fund, Paw will undergo surgery to reset her fractured bones and ensure proper healing.
+The procedure is scheduled for July 23rd and will cost $1,500.
+This surgery will help Paw move her hand around and resume her daily activities again with ease.